49 Ge2 革

 The next hexagram (50) is Ding, innovation, which is the reversal of hexagram of Ge, signifying that reform (or revolution) and innovation are two facets of the same situation.
 Therefore, innovation must follow directly after reform or revolution.
 The inner hexagram of Ge is Gou (44), wherein the feminine is vigorous, i.e. the opposing power is strong.
 Its changing hexagram is Meng (4), to dispel ignorance and enlighten intelligence, signifying that after reform or revolution, the world becomes civilised.

-Text: Ge (reform or revolution), (which will obtain) sincerity and trust on the day of Ji (i.e. right after the first half of the hexagram), (and which will lead to) great and smooth progress; it is advantageous (or appropriate) to persist; regret will be gone.
+Ge (reform or revolution): On the day of Ji (己) (i.e. right after the first half of the hexagram) it will obtain sincerity and trust.
+It will lead to great and smooth progress, and it is advantageous (or appropriate) to persist; regret will be gone.

-Commentary on the text: Ge (reform or revolution); water and fire are subduing each other; two females live together, (but) their aspirations are at odds, which is called Ge.
-(It will obtain) sincerity and trust on the day of Ji (i.e. right after the first half of the hexagram), (signifying) Ge (reform or revolution must be implemented first) and then (its necessity and results) will be believed.
-(Hexagram Ge exhibits its norm in the form of) civilisation (of the lower trigram Li) in company with speech (of the upper trigram Dui) (which will lead to) great and smooth progress by virtue of the righteousness (of lines 2 and 5); (therefore) Ge (reform or revolution) (is carried out) in a proper manner, regret will be gone.
-Heaven and earth undergo Ge (change), whereby the four seasons are formed; the revolution of Tang and Wu submitted to (the mandate of) Heaven and catered to (the wishes of) the people.
+Commentary on the text: Ge (reform or revolution): Water and fire are subduing each other; two females live together, but their aspirations are at odds; this is called Ge.
+On the day of Ji (i.e. Right after the first half of the hexagram) it will obtain sincerity and trust, signifying Ge (reform or revolution) must be implemented first and then its necessity and legitimacy will be believed.
+Hexagram Ge exhibits its norm in the form of civilisation of the lower trigram Li in company with speech of the upper trigram Dui; it leads to great and smooth progress by virtue of the righteousness of lines 2 and 5.
+As Ge (reform or revolution) is carried out in a proper manner, regret will be gone.
+Heavens and earth undergo Ge (change), whereby the four seasons are formed.
+The revolution of Tang and Wu is that which submits to the mandate of Heaven and caters to the wishes of the people.
 In the time of Ge an appropriate action is momentous.

 It takes time to change the way people live; reform or revolution will only be accepted and believed in by people after it has been in effect for a period of time.
 Once reform or revolution wins people’s trust and faith, it will progress in a very smooth manner.
 It is advantageous (or appropriate) to persist in the norm of Ge (as described below).
 Regret due to lack of people's support will disappear.